Tag - dismissal

 Lack of First Written Notice in Employee Dismissal is Non Compliance with Procedural Due Process

 Procedural due process is required in employee dismissal.
 Failure to comply shall result in the imposition of indemnity in the form of nominal damages.
 Due process under the Labor Code involves two aspects: first, substantive––the valid and authorized causes of termination of employment under the Labor Code; and second, procedural––the manner of dismissal.
-In the present case, the CA affirmed the findings of the labor arbiter and the NLRC that the termination of employment of respondent was based on [...]
+In the present case, the CA affirmed the findings of the labor arbiter and the NLRC that the termination of employment of respondent was based on a [...]

 Employer Employee Relationship Issue in a Labor Dispute

 While the Labor Arbiter (LA) has no jurisdiction over dispute that does not arise from employer-employee relationship, the determination of whether such relationship exists lies with the LA also.
 In the case of Atok Big Wedge Company, Inc. vs. Gison (G.R.
-No. 169510, August 8, 2011), the Supreme Court (SC) held that well-entrenched is the doctrine that the existence of an employer-employee relationship is ultimately a question of fact and that the findings thereon by the Labor Arbiter and [...]
+No. 169510, August 8, 2011), the Supreme Court (SC) held that well-entrenched is the doctrine that the existence of an employer-employee relationship is ultimately a question of fact and that the findings thereon by the Labor Arbiter and the [...]

 Notice Requirement and Compelling Economic Reason in Bona Fide Suspension of Operations

 The suspension of employment under Article 301 of the Labor Code is only temporary and should not exceed six months, as the Supreme Court (SC) explained in PT&T Corp. vs. National Labor Relations Commission, it may be applied but only by analogy to set a specific period that employees may remain temporarily laid-off or in floating status.
-Six months is the period set by law that the operation of a business or undertaking may be suspended thereby suspending the [...]
+Six months is the period set by law that the operation of a business or undertaking may be suspended thereby suspending the employment [...]

 Admission by Silence in Labor Case

 Admission by silence can be taken against the one who slept on the right to speak against the declaration.
 Thus, when an illegal dismissal case is filed against the company, but the company denies having dismissed the employee, should the company first prove that there was no illegal dismissal in this case?
 The rule is that “in illegal dismissal cases, the burden of proof is on the employer in proving the validity of dismissal.
-However, the fact of dismissal, if [...]
+However, the fact of dismissal, if disputed, [...]

 Standards to Observe in Alleging Offenses in the Notice to Explain

 Issuance of the Notice to Explain (NTE) is one of the steps required in employee dismissal.
 At least, insofar as avoiding payment of indemnity is concerned for violation of procedural due process.
 Not observing the proper NTE may also impress upon the tribunal the haphazard nature of the employer in issuing such legal requirement.
 The last thing that an employer, as respondent in a case, wants is to have a wrong impression in the eyes of the labor tribunal.
-So, [...]
+So, should [...]

 Resigned Employees are not Entitled to Separation Pay

 Resignation is provided under Art.
 300 of the Labor Code.
 There is nothing in such article that mandates the payment of separation pay to resigned employee.
 In a case of Italkarat 18, Inc. vs. Gerasmio, (G.R.
-No. 221411, September 28, 2020), the Supreme Court held that as a general rule, the law does not require employers to pay employees that have resigned any separation pay, unless there is a contract that provides otherwise or there exists a company practice [...]
+No. 221411, September 28, 2020), the Supreme Court held that as a general rule, the law does not require employers to pay employees that have resigned any separation pay, unless there is a contract that provides otherwise or there exists a company practice of [...]

 error: Content is protected !!